peppermint checkerboard cookies

 Peppermint Checkerboard Cookies Recipe

 If you’ve been following along on Instagram, Facebook or email, you know that we’ve been celebrating 12 Days of Cookies!
 Today, I’m sharing my fourth and final new holiday cookie recipe, which happens to be my favorite one of the bunch, if I’m being honest.
-These pepperminty checkerboard-patterned cookies are soft, sweet and just really fun to make and eat.
+These pepperminty checkerboard-patterned cookies are soft, sweet, and just like my candy cane cookies they are and really fun to make and eat.
 Here is what you can expect from this recipe:

 Ingredients You’ll Need